Why Does My Dog Get Hyper Before Bed?

 4. Age

 Dogs experience major changes to their overall health as they age.
-They see a decline in their vision and hearing that affects their regular sleep patterns.
+They see a decline in their vision and hearing which affects their regular sleep patterns.
 You can’t do much for your elderly dog except to love them and make sure their sleeping environment is as comfortable as possible.

 5. You have been encouraging it

 Your dog might become hyper at night for no reason other than to bring out a positive response.
-It might be the case that you have been unconsciously reinforcing the behaviour by giving your dog things that it wants when it gets hyper before bed.
+It might be the case that you have been unconsciously reinforcing the behavior by giving your dog things that it wants when it gets hyper before bed.

 6. Canine anxiety